zhou-lei5/MRAS/README.md

     the identification of key RBPs involved in the regulation of these specific splicing events.

-2)  Reconstruct the network using inferred relationships: Users can combine the inferred relationships between RBPs and splicing events obtained from MRAS with their own data.
-This approach allows the integration of user-specific information into the MRAS network, potentially revealing additional regulatory relationships.

-3)  Construct a network using the user’s own data: If the sample size is sufficient, users have the option of constructing their own regulatory network using their own data.
+2)  Construct a network using the user’s own data: If the sample size is sufficient, users have the option of constructing their own regulatory network using their own data.
 MRAS can use this user-provided data to infer the relationships between RBPs and